Vertikar/WeatherFlow_PyConsole/README.md

 Follow these instructions to setup a new installation of the WeatherFlow PyConsole on your Raspberry Pi Official 7 inch touch screen.
 This initial installation should take ~1 hour.

-The instructions assume you have already sucesfully setup your Raspberry Pi, have attached the touch screen, and have either a keyboard and mouse attached directly to the Pi, or you can access the Pi through SSH/VNC.
+The instructions assume you have already sucesfully setup your Raspberry Pi and installed Raspbian Stretch with Desktop, have attached the touch screen, and have either a keyboard and mouse attached directly to the Pi, or you can access the Pi through SSH/VNC.
 If you are starting from scratch, some of these links may help get you started:

 * https://www.raspberrypi.org/downloads/raspbian/
 * https://www.raspberrypi.org/documentation/configuration/security.md